aisha13dikko-sudo/AISD-poverty-Nigeria-Context/README.md

-# AISD Poverty Prediction – Kaduna Context (UCL MSc AI for Sustainable Development)
+# AISD Poverty Prediction – Nigeria Context (UCL MSc AI for Sustainable Development)

 This repository contains the code used to generate the results presented in my coursework poster: